Apprentice Program Overview

 Career Services and Entrepreneurship, Administration

+This is a full-time position.
 The apprentice will work closely with the Special Events Staff to provide a key role in event development and logistical support.
 This may include event ideation, venue research, virtual event platform facilitation, coordinating/collaborating with internal partners, designing and managing invitations, RSVPs, event timelines, catering, and other administrative duties as assigned.
 The apprentice may have the opportunity to serve as the primary project manager for select events.

 Dance | Drama | Vocal Arts | Events